 Columbia Care shareholders will hold approximately 35% of pro forma Cresco Labs shares.

-Columbia Care shareholders will receive 0.5579 of a subordinate voting share of Cresco Labs for each Columbia Care common share held, subject to adjustment representing a total consideration enterprise value of approximately $2.0 billion based on the closing price of Cresco Labs Shares on the Canadian Securities Exchange (CSE) as of March 22, 2022.
+Their shareholders will receive 0.5579 of a subordinate voting share of Cresco Labs for each Columbia Care common share held.
+It’s subject to adjustment representing a total consideration enterprise value of approximately $2.0 billion based on the closing price of Cresco Labs Shares on the Canadian Securities Exchange (CSE) as of March 22, 2022.

-The transaction provides Columbia Care shareholders with premiums per Columbia Care share of approximately 16% based on the closing prices of the Columbia Care shares and the Cresco Labs shares, and 19%, based on the 20-day volume-weighted average prices of the Columbia Care Shares and the Cresco Labs Shares, each on the CSE as of March 22, 2022.
+The transaction provides Columbia Care shareholders with premiums per Columbia Care share of approximately 16%.
+It’s based on the closing prices of the Columbia Care shares and the Cresco Labs shares.
+And 19%, based on the 20-day volume-weighted average prices of the Columbia Care Shares and the Cresco Labs Shares, each on the CSE as of March 22, 2022.

-Columbia Care shareholders will hold approximately 35% of the pro forma Cresco Labs Shares on a fully diluted in-the-money, treasury method basis.
+Columbia Care shareholders will hold approximately 35% of the pro forma Cresco Labs Shares.

-The transaction is subject to the receipt of the necessary approvals of the Supreme Court of British Columbia in Canada, the approval of two-thirds of the votes cast by Columbia Care shareholders at a special meeting, and receipt of regulatory approvals.
+The transaction is subject to the receipt of the necessary approvals of the Supreme Court of British Columbia in Canada.
+It also needs the approval of two-thirds of the votes cast by Columbia Care shareholders at a special meeting and the receipt of regulatory approvals.

 I went to Massachusetts last year and bought Cresco Labs cannabis flower in the bag pictured above.
 I’ve had better.
 It was a little stale.